 Soon I'll turn 65, so I better get on with digitizing my life.
 My granddaughter is 5, my son and daughter are in their 30s, and if plans work out, future interactions with them might include conversations with me as a digital avatar.

 Now I'm retired, I have a new urge to reprocess my life's work and recover as much of the original data, or its metadata, to re-purpose those studies into environmental story-telling, and hopefully, to entertain.
-Better yet if my stories can motivate young people to carry on with our duty to protect and study nature — and thereby protect ourselves.
+Better yet, if my stories can motivate young people to carry on with our duty to protect and study nature — and protect ourselves.
 Working against me has been the rapid change in digital formats, so many digital files or media types older than ten years are nearly impossible to open or convert — that is unless you saved the original hardware and software.
-I've also found that tools to automatically back up files can be flawed, leaving unfortunate gaps that are, well, extinct.
+I've also found that tools to back up files can be flawed, leaving unfortunate gaps that become, well, extinct.

-In about a year, I'll have the digital assets at hand to start programming my avatar.
+In about a year, I'll have the digital assets at hand to program my avatar.
 The user interface is still up in the air.
 I've tried out several flavors of chat-bots, they hold some promise.
 My conversations with Siri on my HomePod are just not that deep, even if he does a great job controlling my smart home appliances or recommending music.
-Moreover, Siri is not an open system.
+Siri is not an open system.
 Vector the little robot is a favorite of my granddaughter, I've been experimenting with its SDK, but the parent company Anki that houses the cloud for his conversational AI is closing down in September.
-That leaves DIY, so I signed up for a free Google Cloud account and begun learning Dialogflow for the conversational AI, and TensorFlow to add machine learning into the visual side of my stories.
+That leaves DIY, so I signed up for a free Google Cloud account and begun learning DialogFlow for the conversational AI, and TensorFlow to add machine learning into the visual side of my stories.
 If a picture can tell a thousand words, wouldn't it also be helpful if a picture can explain itself?

 You can also read this story on MEDIUM